In the first half of 2019, I spent four months unpaid vacation in a foreign city five hundred kilometers away from my hometown Nuremberg.1

 Toiling and sweating I noticed with growing interest which incredible amount of items had accumulated over the years – books alone made four cardboard boxes.

-Beforehand, I had picked those items which were absolutely necessary for my survival abroad and stuffed them into my bags (eventually I had to carry one big sports bag with clothes, a laptop bag, and a backpack stuffed mainly with camping equipment) – nonetheless I expected it would be unavoidable to purchase things on the spot for a second time.
+Beforehand, I had picked those items which were an absolute necessity for my survival abroad and stuffed them into my bags (eventually I had to carry one big sports bag with clothes, a laptop bag, and a backpack stuffed in large parts with camping equipment) – nonetheless I expected it would be unavoidable to purchase things on the spot for a second time.

 I think it is worth going a little into detail at this point, before pointing out why I was wrong in my assumptions about absolutely necessary items.

-To give you an idea, my possessions consisted primarily of (please take note that this is a single household):
+To give you an idea, my possessions comprised essentially (please take note that this is a single household):

 Five shelf-meters books (most of these books useless generic self-improvement literature, or books about engineering matters I’d luckily not had to look into since ten years), two dozen pairs of shoes (some of them decades old and never worn), a bike plus implements, tools, toolboxes, two guitars and an amplifier, one laundry basket full of CD’s (among them my very first CD bought in 1993 – Master of Puppets), one laundry basket full of DVDs, one cardboard box full of electronic devices, weights, five drawers with exercises as a reminiscence of my engineering studies (I had 20+ in my prime as an engineering student), Judo and MMA impedimenta, lots of clothes and jackets, petty personal belongings like medals or soft toys, dozens of bottles of alcohol (the traditional birthday present), chessboards, magazines, photo-equipment, posters.